MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/device-update-management.md

 > This policy is available on Windows 10 Pro, Windows 10 Enterprise, and Windows 10 Education

 <p style="margin-left: 20px">Added in Windows 10, version 1703.
-Allows the IT Admin to specify the method by which the auto-restart required notification is dismissed.
+Allows the IT Admin to specify the method by which the auto restart required notification is dismissed.

 <p style="margin-left: 20px">The following list shows the supported values: